Ms-khadijatOparemi/Publication-Database/README.md

 # Publication-Database
-This is a simple database for a publication created on the SQL Server Management Student
+This is a simple database for a publication created on the SQL Server Management Studio